 The second rule is simple: don’t sell investments and stay the course.

 Many of you who have read chapters three and seven of my book know that I talk about low-cost, long-term investing.
 And you know that I talk about how the market fluctuates, but over time it tends to go up at an average return of approximately 7-8% per year.
 Notice I said average.
-Some years it could go up 25%.
-Some years it could drop by 14%.
+In some years it could go up 25%.
+In some years it could drop by 14%.
 However, on average, that is what the historical return tells us.

 I received a note, recently, that said: “Ramit, I read your whole book.
 It was great.
 Unfortunately, last week I got scared and I sold all my investments.
 What should I do?”